Elibay/Advanced-Django/demo/readme.md

-JIRA PROJECT
+JIRA
-It is a simple project for make todolist.
+It is simple project for make Todolist.